anilmainali/wilsonmar.github.io/_posts/2016-03-06-git-and-github.md

 GitHub's on-line text editor shows both raw markdown and HTML generated from it.
 Because GitHub provides an applications programming interface, several alternatives to GitHub’s online text editor have been created.

 The dillenger online editor does what the GitHub editor does, but can also store files in Google Drive and Dropbox.

 The stackedit browser app does all that and stores markdown files within the browser for temporary offline edits.

-There are also mobile apps that display content from GitHub can also render the static HTML into a repo branch named “gh-pages” which is automatically sent to a GitHub.io website for all users to view.
+There are also mobile apps that display content from GitHub.

+If you name a repository with your account name followed by .github.io, with markdown text in its master branch, GitHub will automatically generate HTML and serve them to vistors.

+Markdown in additional repositories under the same account can appear as projects under the account's github.io domain if they are in a orphan branch named gh-pages.

 ### Wiki GitHub
 Markdown text can also be written in a wiki that can be created alongside each repo to present documentation associated with programming code.

 In its wiki, GitHub can render alternative markdown flavors such as .asciidoc and others.

 Unlike code in GitHub, GitHub’s wiki does not (currently) accept pull requests from strangers.
 One now has to be named a member or contributor to change wiki contents.
-[Page 36]

 However, there is a 3rd-party who runs a ghw node.js app to generate wiki markup into gh-pages.